hearyoume/277-final-project-hearyoume/README.md

 - format-currency.js: Ensures amounts are displayed consistently.
 - validators.js: Provides reusable validation logic.
 - validator.test.js: Confirms validation rules behave as expected.

+## Styling with Tailwind CSS

+Tailwind is used to style this App.
+Components are styled quickly without leaving JSX.
+It is consistent and responsive.